 - Veterans being discharged or granted passes can ride on a DAV van during the van's trip back to its home county only if space is available.
 The Veteran must be ready to leave when the van leaves the VA medical center.

 - Veterans should be dressed and ready to leave for the hospital at the time specified.
 Drivers can’t wait for Veterans who aren’t ready to leave at the appointed time.

 - Veterans can only bring with them items that they can hold on their lap or store under the seat.

-- Veterans who use transportation services may not be eligible to receive reimbursement for travel expenses.
+- Veterans who use the DAV Transportation Network will not be eligible to receive reimbursement for travel expenses.

 (M-1, Part 1, Chapter 25, July 8, 1991)